nourelhoudadaloua/CatBoost_climate/README.md

+In this project, I wanted to explore the likelihood of a company having deterimental water effects in relation to other variables in the CDP Water database through harnessing a machine learning model called CatBoost data.
+In the following section, I will discuss the previous use of Machine learning models in water stewardship, as well as the specificities of my implementation.

 **1) Machine Learning Applications in Corporate Sustainability and Water Stewardship**

 The main application of machine learning algorithms in the sustainability sphere centers around the prediction of the ESG score in relation to other indicators.
 Notably, Subrama-